News Scenarios Loan Programs About Me Pre-Qual Contact

 What is a conforming loan?

 A conforming loan is a conventional mortgage that meets the maximum loan amount set by the Federal Housing Finance Agency (FHFA) and follows the underwriting guidelines of Fannie Mae and Freddie Mac.
-Loans at or below the conforming limit can be purchased by the two government-sponsored enterprises, which generally means more competitive pricing and broader lender availability than loans above the limit.
+Loans at or below the conforming limit can be purchased by the two government-sponsored enterprises, which generally means broader agency product availability and more lender options than loans above the limit.

 What happens if my loan amount is above $832,750?